jmd0x/Thinkintosh/README.md

 - `cd Paste_Folder_Path`

-Now run one of the following depending on what version of macOS you want(Note these scripts rely on Python support, please install if you haven't already):
+Now run one of the following depending on what version of macOS you want.
+(Note these scripts rely on Python support, please install if you haven't already):

 `# Mojave (10.14)
 python macrecovery.py -b Mac-7BA5B2DFE22DDD8C -m 00000000000KXPG00 download`